Xuanhoang214/WSL2-USB-CAMERA/README.md

 ## Get tools for compilation
 Various tools are required to compile the Linux kernel.

-4. In Ubuntu, you can install the necessary set of tools with the following command.
+4. In WSL, you can install the necessary set of tools with the following command.
     ```sh
     sudo apt-get update
     sudo apt-get install build-essential flex bison dwarves libssl-dev libelf-dev git libncurses-dev